srikanth722/mixed-messages/README.md

 ## Project Status
-Project is: _in progress_
+Project is: _complete_

 ## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

-Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2

-To do:
-- Feature to be added 1
-- Feature to be added 2
+- Create a nested array to store the message components
+- Create a function to create an array of message components

 ## Acknowledgements